-By providing regular outreach support, includem workers are learning things about the family situation that have enabled links to support, for example financial support or the need for social work intervention.
+By providing regular outreach support, includem workers are learning things about the family situations of the children and young people they work with, which have enabled links to further support, for example financial support or the need for social work intervention.
 This was particularly important during Covid restrictions when school staff were unable to visit families at home and in some cases led to support being provided at an earlier stage.

-"We don't do [other support referrals] unless we know about it, and this [includem] is an extra way of gleaning that information."
+We don't do [other support referrals] unless we know about it, and this [includem] is an extra way of gleaning that information."
 Education

 One interviewee from the Police service inferred that the workers must be good at developing trust given the information that children and young people have shared with them.
-An example was provided of where includem has been able to share intelligence around adults who are drawing children and young people into negative and risky situations, "that disclosure means that I can now look at the people who are maybe hurting them and say now that they are on my radar".
+An example was provided of where includem has been able to share intelligence around adults who are drawing children and young people into negative and risky situations: "that disclosure means that I can now look at the people who are maybe hurting them and say now that they are on my radar".

 Through their work in West Dunbartonshire, includem have had the opportunity to observe how services are working with children and young people and importantly where children and young people's rights are not being realised.
 They are considering how to use this information and advocate collectively on their behalf, to defend children and young people's rights and to effect system improvement.
+Helping to realise children and young people's rights both individually and collectively is a theme within the Access to education case study highlighted above.
 The work in West Dunbartonshire is complementing includem's work at a national level, providing a platform for under-supported children, young people and families to express their daily experiences of poverty, using public services and their school experiences.

-One interviewee noted that what is unique to ADAPT for Cashback in the area is that the service is holistic rather than being service-specific.
-Examples of information being 'gleaned' above, begin to show how the project contributes to earlier support for children and young people and Police awareness that can make an overall contribution to children and young people's safety.
-The value of processes developed as children and young people returned to school following closures is highlighted in the following.
-Again, this underlines the bridging role that includem can play in providing support together with other services.
+One interviewee noted that what was unique to ADAPT for CashBack in the area was that the service was holistic rather than being service-specific.
+Examples of information being gleaned above, begin to show how the project contributed to earlier support for children and young people and Police awareness that can make an overall contribution to children and young people's safety.
+The value of processes developed as children and young people returned to school following Covid-related closures is highlighted in the following.
+Again, this underlines the bridging or coordinating role that includem can play in providing support together with other services, founded on strong relationships.